TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 7/Luke 7.13.md

 ---

-And when the Lord saw her, he had compassion on her, and said unto her, Weep not.
+When the Lord saw her, he had compassion on her, and said to her, "Don't cry."